MaoxiaoHu/FOHEART_Unity3D_Plugin/README.md

 REGISTRATION OF A UTILITY MODEL OR DESIGN.
 ### GENERAL NOTES
 FOHEART OFFERS THE INFORMATION AS A SERVICE TO ITS CUSTOMERS.
-THE INFORMATION PROVIDED IS BASED UPON CUSTOMERS�� REQUIREMENTS.
+THE INFORMATION PROVIDED IS BASED UPON CUSTOMERS’ REQUIREMENTS.
 FOHEART MAKES EVERY EFFORT TO ENSURE THE QUALITY OF THE INFORMATION IT MAKES AVAILABLE.
 FOHEART DOES NOT MAKE ANY WARRANTY AS TO THE INFORMATION CONTAINED